okinskas/jekyll-now/_posts/2018-9-21-Java-Version-Management-on-Linux.md

 ---
 layout: post
-title: Java Linux Version Management
+title: Java Version Management on Linux
 ---

 I have several Java versions and JDKs installed on my linux machine.
 With the changes to